CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/1-installation/README.md

 DeePMD-kit is a package written in Python/C++ that implements deep learning algoritms for molecular simulation.
 In particular, it is able to learn the potential energy surface, dipole moments, and polarizability from appropriate training sets based on electronic structure calculations.
-The aim of this tutorial is to describe the available installation methods for DeePMD-kit and other software that will be used during the tutorial.
+The aim of this tutorial is to describe the available installation methods for DeePMD-kit and other software (such asx Quantum Espresso, Plumed and Ovito) that will be used during the tutorial.

 ## Objectives